Energy- and Global-Warming-Related Issues

 At production sites in Japan and abroad, improving the facility operation rate, shortening cycle time, and other measures are being taken to optimize the line process as well as the entire manufacturing process.
 Also, losses in each step from production to consumption of energy are reanalyzed to further cut losses, including cutting losses by suspending the power supply (for hydraulic pressure, etc.) during standby.

-<Efforts at Overseas Plants >
+<Efforts at Overseas Plants>

 【Manufacturing】Reducing Energy Use through “Monotsukuri Innovation”

-To improve quality and brand value, as well as to increase profit margins, while flexibly responding to the requirements for manufacturing of several models with different production scales and changes in production volume, a breakthrough in “sharing a completely new concept beyond the boundaries of models” is necessary.
+To improve quality and brand value, as well as to increase profit margins, while flexibly responding to the requirements for the manufacture of several models with different production scales and changes in production volume, a breakthrough in “sharing a completely new concept beyond the boundaries of models” is necessary.
 This idea has resulted in generation of the “Monotsukuri Innovation”.

 Under “Monotsukuri Innovation,” at the timing of introducing new models equipped with the SKYACTIV TECHNOLOGY, Mazda has substantially reduced per-unit energy consumption.
-The specific efforts are as follows:
+The specific efforts are as follows

 - ■ Processing and assembly: Evolved conventional flexible manufacturing lines to realize higher-efficiency, mixed flow production, which resulted in dramatically improved operating rates and reduced energy consumption.